quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Since a network cannot know in advance which discovery method a QUIC endpoint is using, it should always send a PTB message in addition to dropping the oversized packet.
-A generated PTB message should be compliant with the validation requirements of section 14.2.1 of {{QUIC-TRANSPORT}}, otherwise it will be ignored by DPLPMTUD.
+A generated PTB message should be compliant with the validation requirements of {{Section 14.2.1 of QUIC-TRANSPORT}}, otherwise it will be ignored by DPLPMTUD.

 # IANA Considerations